Xero Z-Trail EV Earth

 - Elevated ankle holes to ensure webbing longevity

-- Works well with Correct Toes and Injinji toe socks
+- Works well in combination with Correct Toes toe spacers

-- Works well with Pedag met pads or Strutz foot pads
+- Works well in combination with Injinji toe socks and Pedag met pads

 To get the most out of your Xero Z-Trail EV sandals, the manufacturer recommends that you order your normal US shoe size.
 For example, if you normally wear a men's US size 11 shoe, consider ordering an 11 in the Xero Z-Trail EV.